Splitit/Splitit.Plugins.WooCommerce/splitit-installment-payments-enabler/readme.txt

 == Frequently Asked Questions ==

-= When I need to charge customer? =
+= When do I need to charge the customer? =

-You need to manually charge customer if you`ve set Payment action option in WooCommerce -> Settings -> Checkout -> Splitit (tab) to "Charge my consumer when the shipment is ready".
+You'll need to manually charge your customer if you've set your WooCommerce->Settings->Payments->Splitit("Manage")->Payment Setup->Payment Action to "Charge my consumer when the shipment is ready".
-If option is set to "Charge my consumer at the time of the purchase" then client will be charged automatically in a time of purchase.
+If it is set to "Charge my consumer at the time of purchase", your customer will be charged automatically.

-= How to charge customer? =
+= How do I charge the customer? =

-To charge customer you need to open order edit page and select "[Splitit] Charge customer" action in Order Actions section as shown on screenshot.
+To charge the customer, open Woocommerce->Orders->Order Number->Order Actions->[Splitit] Charge customer.
+(As shown in last screenshot).
+After clicking on update, you will be able to view the charge in your Splitit Merchant Dashboard.

 == Screenshots ==